DavidCPorter/solr_checkpoint/README.md

 #### Notes on Ansible Roles:
-There are three roles in this repo `cloudenv, solr, zookeeper` located in the ./roles dir.
+There are five roles in this repo `cloudenv, solr, zookeeper, upload_data, benchmark` located in the /playbooks/roles dir.
 You can take a look at the procedures for setting up the envs in ./roles/<role_name>/tasks/main.yml

 #### Notes on Ansible Variables
 when you run ansible playbooks, the process will generate sys variables, and to view these you can run `ansible -i inventory -m setup`